Friday, October 11, 2024

 And when Jesus used the term, both His followers and enemies clearly understood what He was saying about Himself.

 And if Jesus was wrong about something as basic as who He was…or, worse yet, lied about who He was…then what else might be flawed in His teachings?
 Is He a delusional megalomaniac?
+A narcissist?
 A lunatic?
 Demonized?
 A charlatan?
 And does any one of these possibilities qualify Him to be a great moral teacher?

 Jesus’ teachings are grounded in who He is.
 He and they are not divisible.